hyperplanes/rutils/README.md

 Note, although this uses QUnit for the unit tests, the command `qunit` won't run the tests because Node.js is not yet compatible with the official ES6 module syntax.
 Also note that Chrome will refuse to load modular scripts if you open the html file directly in the browser rather than using the dev server.

-Every exported function in `src\js` has its own file, and each file has a corresponding `[name]`Tests.js in the `tests` directory, with the exception of the sequence related source files which are all tested together in `tests/seqTests.js`:
+Every exported function has its own file in the `src\js` directory, and each file has a corresponding `test/[name]Tests.js` file in the `test` directory, with the exception of the sequence related source files which are all tested together in `tests/seqTests.js`:

 ```
 "standardize_date_units.js"